Environmental Knowledgeof the North

 Koryaks

-The Koryaks live in the central and northern parts of Kamchatka and are composed of two groups.
+[Self-designation чав’чу, нымылгын] The Koryaks live in the central and northern parts of Kamchatka and are composed of two groups.
 The Nymylans / Alyutors live on the coasts, where they mainly hunt marine mammals and fish.
 The Chavchuvens, on the other hand, stay with their reindeer herds in the interior of the peninsula.
-For both groups, hunting land animals is also important, as well as gathering plants and berries for a balanced diet rich in vitamins.
+For both groups, fur trapping and hunting of land animals are important, with the snow sheep being particularly preferred as game.
+The gathering and preservation of plants and berries ensure a balanced, vitamin-rich diet throughout the year.
+Through seasonal reconciliation festivals with nature, they express their special respect for other living beings.

 image for Koryaks